SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 * Psionic Wave

 You can use your action to unleash a psionic wave in a 15-foot cone.
-All creatures in the area must make an Intelligence saving throw.
-The DC for this saving throw is equal to 8 + your Intelligence modifier + you proficiency bonus.
+All creatures in the area must make an Intelligence saving throw (DC 8 + + you proficiency bonus + your Intelligence modifier).
 A creature takes 2d6 Psychic damage on a failed save, and half as much damage on a successful one.
 The damage increases by 1d6 when you reach 6th, 11th and 16th levels.
 After you use this trait, you can't use it again until you finish a short or long rest.

 * Reactive Retribution